|Quick Facts: Recreational Therapists|

 Recreational therapists plan, direct, and coordinate recreation-based treatment programs for people with disabilities, injuries, or illnesses.
 These therapists use a variety of modalities, including arts and crafts; drama, music, and dance; sports and games; aquatics; and community outings to help maintain or improve a patient’s physical, social, and emotional well-being.

-Recreational therapists work in a variety of settings.
+Recreational therapists work in a variety of settings, including hospitals, nursing homes, and government parks and recreation departments.
 Most therapists work full time.